-The EU's ageing population and a rising burden of diseases and disorders in particular noncommunicable diseases (such as cardiometabolic diseases, cancers, neurodegeneration, or musculoskeletal disorders), has resulted in increasing health care costs and limited procedural capacity in operating rooms and Cath labs (Catheterisation laboratory).
+The EU's ageing population and a rising burden of diseases and disorders, in particular noncommunicable diseases (such as cardiometabolic diseases, cancers, neurodegenerative or musculoskeletal disorders), have resulted in increasing health care costs and limited procedural capacity in operating rooms and cath labs (catheterisation laboratory).
 Lack of specialists is also an issue.
-This delays patient access to health care and increases the need for alternative and more cost-effective forms of care.
-The shift of inpatient surgeries and treatments to Ambulatory Surgical Centres (ASCs) could potentially provide a solution to the hospital capacity problem as well as reducing hospital acquired complications.
+This delays patient access to health care and increases the need for alternative and more cost-effective forms of care [1]a.i.[5].
+The shift of inpatient surgeries and treatments to ambulatory surgical centres (ASCs) could potentially provide a solution to the hospital capacity problem as well as reducing hospital acquired complications and providing improved access to healthcare services for patients in rural areas.
 ASCs are healthcare facilities focused on providing same-day surgical care, including diagnostic and preventative procedures for patients who do not require overnight stays.
 It is believed that ASCs can transform the outpatient experience for patients by providing them with a more convenient alternative to hospital-based outpatient procedures.
+ASCs can be operated by private or public healthcare services.

 Numerous factors influence whether surgical procedures can be carried out within ambulatory surgical centres.
 The key drivers are changes and further development in clinical practice and medical technology.
-The project generated from this topic will be focused on ASCs specialised in orthopaedics for knee and hip joint replacement surgery as well as ASCs specialised in cardiology for cardiac ablation procedures and elective rhythmology.
-All of these procedures are elective and will increase in the next years due to the aging population, improved diagnostics and extension of medical guidelines.
-Based on patient selection these procedures are proven suitable for ambulatory setting.
-This is reinforced by the downward trend in length of stay in hospitals, for these procedures in recent years.
+The action funded under this topic will be focused on ASCs specialised in orthopaedics for knee and hip joint replacement surgery as well as ASCs specialised in cardiology for cardiac ablation procedures and elective rhythmology.
+All of these procedures are elective and will increase in the next years due to the ageing population, improved diagnostics and extension of medical guidelines.
+Based on patient selection, these procedures have been proven suitable for ambulatory settings.
+This is reinforced by the downward trend in length of stay in hospitals for these procedures in recent years.
 This also reflects developments in medical technology in these procedures over the last years, that have led to more precise, faster, easier, gentler and more patient-specific interventions.
-Shifting those procedures from hospitals into ASCs can help to relieve inpatient capacities, this will enable faster patient access to those surgeries and in the end reduce overall health care costs.
-It is important to stress that a treatment in ASCs requires good patient selection prior to the surgery based on medical classifications, like the ASA risk classification of the American Society of Anaesthesiologists for estimating the perioperative risk, and social factors, such as the individual domestic situation of the patient, to make the intervention in ASC successful.
+Shifting those procedures from hospitals into ASCs can help to relieve inpatient capacities, enabling faster patient access to those surgeries and in the end reducing overall health care costs.
+It is important to stress that treatment in ASCs requires good patient selection prior to the surgery based on medical classifications - like the American Society of Anaesthesiologists' risk classification for estimating the perioperative risk - and social factors, such as the individual domestic situation of the patient, to make the intervention in ASC successful.
 Severe and complicated cases will still have to be treated in hospitals.